KozielGPC/calories-calculator/README.md

 ## Install
-This project does not need any dependency to work, but I used the `serve` package to run it on the browser, using a node server.
+This project does not need any dependency to work, but I used the `serve` package to run it on the browser, using a node server, so you can open it on any device at your network.
 You can open it as the default way, clickng on `Open as` in the `index.html` archive and choose your browser.
 You also need to have [NodeJS](https://nodejs.org) installed in your machine.